-Bad design is not simply depressing to the soul, it generates low land values.
+Bad design is not simply depressing to the soul, it generates low values.
 In contrast, good design lifts values and creates thriving and sustainable communities where people want to live.
-When we sell development land in phases, which is often a necessity in large developments, the quality of the first phase sold sets the scene (and the price) for the whole of the development.
+When we sell development land in phases, which is often a necessity for large developments, the quality of the first phase sold sets the scene (and the price) for the whole of the development.
 Ptarmigan keeps quality at the forefront to deliver value.

 However it is of course very different today with affordable housing requirements being more in the region of 30 – 50% of all new homes which has a significant impact on site viability and profit levels.
-It is therefore extremely important that the value achieved from the delivery of the required affordable housing is maximised at the earliest stage of the planning and development process.
+It is therefore extremely important that the value achieved from the delivery of the required affordable housing considered at the earliest stage of the planning and development process.

 A sustainable masterplan embeds environmental responsiveness and good public transport accessibility, utilises and protects a site’s assets and responds to local context.
 All sites will have their unique qualities and constraints, which need to be brought in to producing a master plan which builds on positives and helps mitigate any negatives.